Silas Sampson, the driver accused in the fatal weekend crash in Ybor City, will remain in jail before his trial.

 His vehicle plowed into pedestrians before crashing into the patio of the popular LGBTQ+ nightclub Bradley's On 7th, killing four and injuring at least 13.

-According to the Office of the State Attorney, two people sustained serious injuries, including one who remains in a medically-induced coma.
+According to the Office of the State Attorney, two people sustained serious injuries, including one who remains in a medically induced coma.

-Florida Highway Patrol filed additional charges on Wednesday — three counts of reckless driving with serious bodily injury, and three counts of fleeing to elude high speed with serious bodily injury — but removed a count for each charge during the Thursday morning hearing.
+The Florida Highway Patrol filed additional charges on Wednesday — three counts of reckless driving with serious bodily injury, and three counts of fleeing to elude high speed with serious bodily injury — but removed a count for each charge during the Thursday morning hearing.

 A criminal affidavit says Sampson could face additional charges pending the results of a toxicology report FHP ordered at the site of the crash.